-Some medicines may interfere with Tracleer.
+Some medicines may interfere with Bosleer.
 These include:

-- hormonal contraceptives (oral, injectable, transdermal and implantable) - simvastatin, medicines for lowering blood fats - medicines for diabetes such as glibenclamide and tolbutamide - medicines for fungal infections such as ketoconazole, itraconazole, fluconazole and voriconazole - medicines for bacterial infections such as rifampicin - medicine to prevent organ transplantation rejection such as cyclosporine A, tacrolimus and sirolimus - medicines for rheumatoid arthritis or psoriasis / dermatitis - lopinavir+ritonavir or other ritonavir-boosted protease inhibitors and nevirapine (used to treat HIV);

-- warfarin (used as anti-clotting medicines) - digoxin (used to treat heart rhythm disorders) - sildenafil or tadalafil (used to treat erectile dysfunction and/or pulmonary arterial hypertension) - phenytoin, carbamazepine or phenobarbital (medicines for seizures) - · nimodipine - · St John's Wort

-These medicines may be affected by Tracleer or may affect how well it works.
+- hormonal contraceptives (oral, injectable, transdermal and implantable) - simvastatin, medicines for lowering blood fats - medicines for diabetes such as glibenclamide and tolbutamide - medicines for fungal infections such as ketaconazole, itraconazole, fluconazole and voriconazole - medicines for bacterial infections such as rifampicin - medicine to prevent organ transplantation rejection such as Cyclosporine A, tacrolimus and sirolimus - medicines for rheumatoid arthritis or psoriasis/dermatitis - lopinavir + ritonavir or other ritonavirboosted protease inhibitors and nevirapine (used to treat HIV) - warfarin (used to treat anti-clotting medicines) - digoxin (used to treat heart rhythm disorders) - sildenafil (used to erectile dysfunction and/or also pulmonary hypertension - phenytoin, carbamazepine or phenobarbital (medicines for seizures) - nimodipine - St John's Wort These medicines may be affected by Bosleer or may affect how well it works.
 You may need to use different amounts of your medicines, or take different medicines.